hasura/graphql-engine/community/tools/json2graphql/README.md

 # JSON database to GraphQL

 This is A CLI tool to import [JSON data](#json-structure) into Postgres and get a GraphQL API.
-The GraphQL API is provided by [Hasura](https://github.com/hasura/graphql-engine) and `json2graphql` creates the Postgres schema, imports data into Postgres and applies Hasura configuration so that you can move from your sample JSON data to a postgres-backed GraphQL API instantly.
+The GraphQL API is provided by [Hasura](https://github.com/hasura/graphql-engine) and `json2graphql` imports data into Postgres and applies Hasura configuration so that you can move from your sample JSON data to a postgres-backed GraphQL API instantly.

+> `json2graphql` is especially useful for using an existing JSON dataset to bootstrap a GraphQL API.
+Try some from [awesome-json-datasets](https://github.com/jdorfman/awesome-json-datasets).
+You might have to wrangle the dataset a teeny bit as per [#json-structure](#json-structure).

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/json2graphql.svg)](https://npmjs.org/package/json2graphql)